ikskuh/spu-mark-ii/documentation/specs/dma.md

 ## Draw Lists

-The RAM Blitter has a linked-list design to process a sequence of commands instead of accepting single commands.
+The OverkillDMA has a linked-list design to process a sequence of commands instead of accepting single commands.

 The supported commands are:

 - Copy Rectangle
 - Paint Primitives (Point, Line, Circle, Triangle)
 - Vector Fill